Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 but being aware that this functionality is likely to be removed in a next OCCT release.
 Thus the recommended way to generate vector image of a 3D model or scene is to use application-level solution independent from OpenGL.

+@subsection upgrade_710_trsfpers Transformation persistence

+The behavior of transformation persistence flags Graphic3d_TMF_ZoomPers and Graphic3d_TMF_TriedronPers have been changed to be consistent with textured fixed-size 2D text.
+Object with these flags is considered to be defined in pixel units, and presentation is no more scaled depending on view height.
+Applications that need to scale such objects depending on viewport size should update them manually.

 @subsection upgrade_710_removed Removed features

 The following obsolete features have been removed: